Policy and Disclaimer | Travel Photography Guru Website and Blog

-- visit camera stores and actually handle the cameras and lenses that most interest you
+Visit camera stores and actually handle the cameras and lenses that most interest you

-- determine the amount of money you’re prepared to spend
+Determine the amount of money you’re prepared to spend

-By reading this notice you agree that myself and my business is not responsible for the success or failure of your own photography relating to any information, recommendations or purchases you make from or on this site.
+By reading this notice you agree that myself and my business are not responsible for the success or failure of your own photography relating to any information, recommendations or purchases you make from or on this site.